The Constitution of the

 Chase debts

-The Vice Chairman shall deputise for the Chairman as required.
+The Vice Chair shall deputise for the Chair as required.

 Members shall attend all scheduled Council meetings.
-Non-attendance without good reason shall be considered ground for resignation.
+Non-attendance without good reason shall be treated as de facto resignation.

 Article 5 Membership